canonical/launchpad-manual/docs/developer/how-to/triage-bugs.rst

 important priorities.

-For a full understanding of why we triage bugs and how we came to develop this process, please read our description of the `background to our bug triage process <https://dev.launchpad.net/BugTriage/Background>`__.
+For a full understanding of why we triage bugs and how we came to develop this process, please read our description of the :ref:`background to our bug triage process <bug-triage-process-background>`.

 How to triage
 -------------